Unsupervised and self-adaptative techniques for cross-domain person re-identification: Experiments and Results

 SSKD\cite{yin2020sskd} is an ensemble-based method leveraging three deep models in a co-teaching training regime with a four-term loss function with three hyper-parameters.
 One of the terms of their final loss function is a multi-similarity loss~\cite{wang2019multi}, with three extra hyper-parameters to train the model.

-MEB-Net has complex training by relying upon a co-training technique with three deep neural networks in which each one learns with the others.
+MEB-Net has complex training by relying on a co-training technique with three deep neural networks in which each one learns with the others.
 Each of these three networks has its separate loss function with six terms, and their overall loss function is a weighted average of the individual loss functions from each model on the ensemble.

 ABMT also leverages a teacher-student model where the teacher and student networks share the same architecture, increasing time and memory complexity during training.
-Moreover, they utilize a three-term loss function to optimize both models with three hyper-parameters controlling each term's contribution to the final loss.
+Moreover, they utilize a three-term loss function to optimize both models with three hyper-parameters controlling the contribution of each term to the final loss.
 They update the teacher weights based on the exponential moving average (EMA) of the student weights, in order to avoid error label amplification on training.
 This also adds another parameter to control the inertia in the teacher weights' EMA.
 The authors do not perform an ablation study regarding the hyper-parameter value variation to assess their impact on final performance.
-In turn, we perform self-ensembling in our work by weighing each checkpoint's contribution directly considering the amount of target data used in the iteration.
-This prevents the need of additional hyper-parameters.